 Learn About the Strengths and Weaknesses of the Way You Like to Lead

 When we lead for the first time, we might adopt a style of leadership that we've experienced from someone else, or that we've heard or read about.
 If it seems to work, we'll likely stick with it – in effect, it becomes "our" style.

 But there are many approaches available to us, and a good leader is able to adapt his or her style according to the situation and the people involved.

 This quiz helps you to become aware of the style that you naturally lean toward, the alternatives that you might find it helpful to develop, and the occasions when those styles may be appropriate.
-We've based it on psychologist Karl Lewin's Leadership Styles Framework – a model developed in the 1930s that is still popular and useful today.
+We've based it on psychologist Kurt Lewin's Leadership Styles Framework – a model developed in the 1930s that is still popular and useful today.

 What's Your Leadership Style?

 For each question, complete the statement by choosing one of the three options: A, B or C. Please answer according to how you would behave in reality, rather than how you think you should.
 When you're finished, please click the "Calculate My Total" button at the bottom of the test, and go on to read the guidance that follows.

 Your last quiz results are shown.

 You last completed this quiz on , at .